Barclays PPI bill grows by £300 millionTotal compensation due passes £8 billion

 Which? executive director Richard Lloyd said: 'It's a scandal that too many CMCs have been ripping off consumers, who don't realise that there are simple steps they can take to claim back their money themselves.
 We're saying to people today - don't get robbed twice.'

 • Which?
-PPI campaign - use our free online tool to lodge your PPI mis-selling claim
+PPI tool - use our free online tool to lodge your PPI mis-selling claim

 • Which banks have the best customer satisfaction? - check out our recommended providers